robmuh/robmuh.github.com/_posts/2014-12-16-jade-stylus-prepros.markdown

 subtitle: An Easier Way to Learn Web Development
 ---

+UPDATE: Since focusing on Linux and Mac for all web and app development (and eliminating Windows) we no longer need the buggy PrePros and have moved to the very elegant combination of Harp and browser-sync on our Linux server where changes are instantly public without the need to push them to GitHub pages or anything else.
+This instant gratification compels students even more successfully then our previous alternatives.
+We begin by teaching Jade and Stylus and students learn the HTML and CSS by osmosis.
+We do *not* teach CoffeeScript, however (and never will).

 It may seem backward, but teaching [Jade](http://jade-lang.com) and [Stylus](http://learnboost.github.io/stylus/) before teaching HTML and CSS is a natural compliment to learning Python as a first language and